- New powerful 110-mile battery-electric shuttle bus and cutaway models introduced on industry-leading platform

 Lightning Analytics, a cloud-based analytics system that provides predictive maintenance, route scoring, range analysis, driver behavior and geofencing for maximum range and efficiency, is available as an option on every Lightning Electric vehicle.
 The analytics system provides fleets with real-time information to operate their fleet at peak efficiency.

 About Lightning Systems

-Lightning Systems, a leader in zero-emission powertrains for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
-The company offers products to support commercial and government fleets, including the Lightning Electric, a zero-emissions full-electric fleet vehicle drivetrain, with a hydrogen fuel-cell option; Lightning Analytics, a cloud-based analytics system for fleet vehicles; and Lightning Hybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
+Lightning Systems, a leader in zero emission powertrains for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
+The company offers products to support commercial and government fleets, including the Lightning Electric, a zero emission full-electric fleet vehicle drivetrain, with a hydrogen fuel-cell option; Lightning Analytics, a cloud-based analytics system for fleet vehicles; and Lightning Hybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
 Lightning Systems, based in Loveland, Colorado, has offices in Detroit, Boston, and San Diego.
 An assortment of new Lightning Systems’ efficiency and emissions improvement innovations are being introduced this year and next to support fleets.

 To learn more, visit www.lightningsystems.com.